The Complete Make-up Artist

 You can see dates of the next course in the sidebar.

-Following a successful interview a 25% deposit (£2,490 or £2,580 depending on the length of your course) and a completed enrolment form will guarantee your place on the course.
+Following a successful interview a 25% deposit of your course fee and a completed enrolment form will guarantee your place on the course.

 The remainder of the fee is due a month before the course starts.
 Where spaces are still available within a month of the course start date (there is no closing date for course entries where spaces are available) the full fees are due on enrolment.
 If the course is full we would recommend being placed on the waiting list.
 We will contact people on the waiting list if a student asks to defer.